openframeworks/ofSite/documentation/3d/ofNode.markdown

 Get local orientation of node in degrees around x, y, and z axes.

-Returns: The local x, y and z axes orientation in degrees, as a 3D vector.
+**Returns**: The local x, y and z axes orientation in degrees, as a 3D vector.